Gra-And-Gyo/lernado_audio/README.md

-It is a self contained mini application for practising a set of words and phrases with three different type of flashcard-type tasks to complete in English and Hungarian.
+These are folders with audio files for a self contained mini application for practising a set of words and phrases and sentences with three different type of flashcard-type tasks to complete in English and Hungarian.